faxu/onnxruntime/docs/reference/execution-providers/RKNPU-ExecutionProvider.md

 ### Supported Models
+{: .no_toc }

-Below Models are supported from ONNX open model zoo using RKNPU Execution Provider
+The following models from the ONNX model zoo are supported using the RKNPU Execution Provider

 **Image Classification**
 - squeezenet